platformland/electric-book/book/text/data.md

 When Argentina was developing it's new digital driving licence, rather than build a single system, the National Road Safety Agency provided an API, that API was then integrated into the miArgentina app where the digital driving licence service is housed. [^3] [^4] And when 18F developed the cross-government  FOIA.gov for managing freedom of information requests, they also provided an API for the public and agencies to use it programatically.[^5]

 So, if you are developing a public facing service, ask yourself "what APIs could we expose?
 What registers should exist to run this service?
 What registers and shared APIs exist that we should be using?"

+## 4. Provide bulk downloads in addition to APIs

+For open-data, provide the ability to download bulk datasets in addition to APIs.
+Work to understand the needs of non-developers (for example statisticians, academics and data scientists).

 > ### Example: Digital driving licences in Argentina
 >